Create Command Line Backup to Protect Your Computer

 {/b}

-Specify the type of backup, it could be one of the following: inc, dif or full
+I'll rewrite the text in one paragraph shortly.
+However, I need you to specify the type of backup, which could be one of the following: inc (incremental), dif (differential), or full.

 inc - create an incremental backup based on the last backup; dif - create a differential backup based on the last full backup; full - create a subsequent full backup.